AlvarBer/Persimmon/docs/src/implementation.md

 cannot be done on the CI[^CI] server, to see how Persimmon utilizes CI check the appendix on how this document was made.

-[^blackboard]: Blackboard is how the canvas where the blocks and connections
+[^blackboard]: Blackboard is where the blocks and connections reside.
-    are lay down.
 [^MVC]: Model View Controller is a software pattern.
 [^Numba]: Numba is a python library that allows the compilation and jitting of
     functions into both the CPU and the GPU